interTwin-eu/itwinai/tutorials/distributed-ml/torch-tutorial-GAN/README.md

 The code is adapted from
 [this example](https://github.com/pytorch/examples/blob/main/mnist/main.py)
-and a simple GAN model as the baseline that can be found in a file named `simpleGAN.py` in this directory.
+and a simple non-distributed GAN model can be found in a file named `simpleGAN.py` that serves as a baseline GAN example but focus is mainly on the `train.py` file for the distributed GAN use case.

 ## Setup